-Sprains and strains are common injuries that can be caused by a number of things, such as falls, twists, or general overuse.
+Sprains and strains are common injuries with many different causes, such as falls, twists, or general overuse.
 A sprain is a stretch or tear of a ligament, whereas a strain is an injury to a muscle or tendon.

-If you think you have a sprain or strain, Dr. Delaney suggests following the RICE principle.
+If you think you have a sprain or strain, Hmel suggests following the RICE principle.

 RICE stands for:

-- Ice – apply for periods of 10-15 minutes every three hours.
+- Ice.
+Apply for periods of 10 to 15 minutes every 3 hours.

-“Therapies for a strain or sprain will be similar and different, but both will focus on decreasing symptoms and restoring function,” Dr. Delaney says.
+“Therapies for a strain or sprain will be similar in some aspects and different in others, but both will focus on decreasing symptoms and restoring function,” Hmel says.

-- Joint mobilization techniques performed by the therapist to the affected joint
+- Joint mobilization techniques performed by a physical therapist to the affected joint.

 Physical therapy for a strain will also vary depending on the degree of the strain.
 Treatment can include:

-“For strains, the goal is allowing the injured muscle to heal while preventing a large buildup of scar tissue,” Dr. Delaney says.
-“Once the injured muscle can resume strength exercises, we work to restore that strength.”
+“For strains, the goal is allowing the injured muscle to heal while preventing a significant loss of function,” Hmel says.
+“Once the injured muscle can resume strength exercises, we work to restore that strength and function.”

-It’s important to remember that the length of therapy varies by patient, and your doctor will determine a time frame based on the severity of your injury.
+It’s important to remember that the length of therapy varies by patient.
+Your health care provider will determine a timeframe based on the severity of your injury.

 To learn more, call 1-888-723-4277 or visit our website.